seatable/seatable-admin-docs/docs/config/autostart.md

+# Autostart of SeaTable Service

+!!! success "Not required anymore with v4.3"

+    With the version 4.3 and newer, the SeaTable service will start automatically as soon as you start the docker container.

 When setting up SeaTable following the instructions in [this manual](../docker/Enterprise-Edition/Deploy SeaTable-EE with Docker.md), SeaTable's Docker containers do not automatically start after a system reboot.
 Adding SeaTable to autostart minimizes system downtime and prevents service disruption.

 ## Requirements

 The autostart routine presented here utilizes [systemd](https://systemd.io/). systemd, the default init system in many Linux distributions, including CentOS, Debian, and Ubuntu, provides a convenient autostart function for the services it controls.

 ## Setup